-Queensland’s Protected Area Strategy 2020–2030 is a ten-year plan for supporting the growth, better management and sustainability of the state’s public protected areas, including our extraordinary national parks and private protected areas.
+Queensland’s Protected Area Strategy 2020–2030 is a ten-year plan for supporting the growth, better management and sustainability of the state’s protected areas, including our extraordinary national parks and private protected areas.

 One of the most naturally and culturally diverse places on earth, Queensland is home to incredibly unique and globally important ecosystems.

 Queensland has more than 1000 national parks and other protected areas, and half of Queensland’s native wildlife species are unique to the state.

 Queensland also has rich cultural values stewarded by the oldest living cultures on earth—the First Nations peoples from the lands and waters that make up Queensland.
 This strategy sets the course for transforming Queensland’s protected area system, in a way that provides real benefits to Queenslanders, including First Nations peoples.

 - accelerating growth of the protected area system to further protect natural, cultural and heritage values